 This method is the golden mean.
 The trip takes 3 and a half hours and costs about 1100 baht.

 You first need to get to Chang Phuak bus station, from where the yellow songthaew leaves hourly for Wiang Kalong (Thai: เวียงกาหลง, wiiang-gaa-lŏng).
 The travel time is about 2 hours.
 The cost of the trip is 100 baht.

 Then after hiring a cab in Wiang Kalong for 1,000 baht and spending about an hour and a half on the road, you will get to the Blue Temple.

-The main building of the temple, as it is now recognized around the world, was built in 2016.
-Its construction took 11 years.
+The Blue Temple (Wat Rong Suea Ten) was built in 2016 by the artist Putha Kabkaew.
 The only thing we know about the previous temple building is that about 100 years ago, when the local community decided to renovate it for religious ceremonies, it was an abandoned and dilapidated unnamed temple.